 Minimum requirements for completing the Ph.D.
-Degree include Kinesiology and cognate coursework, a research rotation, the qualifying examinations and a dissertation.
+Degrees include Movement Science or Sport Management coursework, cognate coursework, a research rotation, the qualifying examination, and a dissertation.
 The program of study for the initial period of coursework is determined in consultation with the Faculty Advisor, and must be approved by the student's Guidance Committee.
-General information on graduate student life at Michigan is available on the website of the Horace H. Rackham School for Graduate Studies.
+General information on graduate student life at Michigan is available on the Rackham website.